Counselling Children and Young People

 In the initial few sessions my aim is to get to know your child well, so I can create a therapy plan to meet needs.
 I will counsel the initial concerns in greater depth and enquire about family life and past history.

 At this stage we will agree duration of therapy for short term (4-12 sessions) or long term (6 months or more), taking into account the initial assessment agreement.
-I work with children and young people individually but if they request family members to join us this can be discuss further into the work.
-I am able to offer support to parents but will maintain confidentiality with the child at all times which will be explained in more depth at the initial consultation.
+I work with children and young people individually but if they or I request family members to join us this can take place further into the work if necessary.
+I am able to offer some support to parents but will maintain confidentiality with the child which will be explained in the initial consultation.

 Reviews I offer reviews of the work on a regular basis which gives us the opportunity to explore progress and gain further information if needed.